dafer45/TBTK/doc/Manual.md

 	solver.run();
 ```
 Here the third line tells the Solver which function to use as a callback, while the fourth line puts an upper limit to the number of self-consistent steps the Solver will take if self-consistency is not reached.
+For a complete example of a self-consistent calculation the reader is referred to the SelfConsistentSuperconductivity template in the Template folder.

 # BlockDiagonalizationSolver {#BlockDiagoanlizationSolver}
 The BlockDiagonalizationSolver is similar to the DiagonalizationSolver, except that it take advantage of possible block-diagonal structures in the Hamiltonian.